SUGGESTIONS FOR PERFORMING CAPUCHIN MEDITATION AND DEVOTIONAL EXERCISES

 (Praise be to God and the Virgin Mary)

-- In effect these reflections with their various points are connected to the meditation on the Our Father as set out in the meditation written by an anonymous Capuchin (cf. nn.
-5437 ff). ↑
+- The points made in these “suggestions” are masterfully connected to the meditation on the Our Father as set down in a meditation by an unknown author (cf. nn.
+5437ss). ↑

 - Eph 1:4. ↑